DanielWinning/phpenv/README.md

 **Pre-requisites:**

-You will need to following installed before you can make use of **PHPEnv**:
+You will need the following installed before you can make use of **PHPEnv**:
 - Composer
 - Docker Desktop